Gyan Sudha Misra

-Gyan Sudha Misra (born 28 April 1949) is a former judge of the Supreme Court of India.
-Elevated to the Supreme Court of India on 30 April 2010, Misra authored several landmarks and notable judgments in the Supreme Court of India, including judgments on conflict of interest in the Srinivasan-BCCI matter, landmark euthanasia judgment - Aruna Shaunbaug matter, and the Delhi Uphaar fire tragedy dissenting judgment holding the management liable for colossal loss of human lives and directing them to pay heavy compensation to be used for social causes like building trauma centres.
+Gyan Sudha Misra (born 28 April 1949) is a former judge of the Supreme Court of India and former chief justice of Jharkhand High Court.
+She is also former judge of the high courts of Rajasthan and Patna.

-Misra enrolled as an advocate in the Bihar State Bar Council in 1972 at a time when the legal profession for women in India was rather uncommon and the profession was primarily considered to be a male bastion.
+Early life and career

+She was born on 28 April 1949 in the family of lawyers, her father Satish Chandra Mishra was the chief justice of the Patna High Court during late 1960s.
+She was graduated in law from Patna University and enrolled as advocate with Bar Council of Bihar in November 1972.
+She started practising in Supreme Court of India in 1973 and handled cases of several high courts.
+She became government advocate for the state of Bihar in 1982.
+As a government advocate she represented state of Bihar in Bhagalpur blindings case.

+In recognition of her services and standing as a lawyer for more than 21 years she was appointed a Judge of the Patna High Court in the State of Bihar on 16 March 1994 but soon thereafter was transferred to the High Court of Rajasthan State in view of the then prevailing transfer policy of judges in the Indian Judiciary.

 Prior to her appointment as a judge, Misra was also actively associated with the activities of the lawyers and the legal profession and hence was elected as a Treasurer, Joint Secretary, and Member Executive Committee of the Supreme Court Bar Association, several times, which is the premier association of lawyers in the country.

+As judge

-High Court judge
+In High Court

-In recognition of her services and standing as a lawyer for more than 21 years she was appointed a Judge of the Patna High Court in the State of Bihar on 16 March 1994 but soon thereafter was transferred to the High Court of Rajasthan State in view of the then prevailing transfer policy of judges in the Indian Judiciary.
 While functioning as a judge in the Rajasthan High Court, she held several important assignments as company judge, judge for arbitration matters, constitutional matters and was also appointed and continued as chairman of the advisory board constituted under the National Security Act.
 She also chaired as a member of the selection committee constituted for the appointment of civil judge (junior and senior division).
 She was later appointed executive chairman of the Rajasthan State Legal Services Authority, which is a statutory body assigned with the duty of administering legal aid and assistance to the disadvantaged sections of society and also for taking effective and statutory steps for reduction of arrears in the state judiciary.
 In this capacity, she also worked effectively for checking the social problems which included the effective implementation of measures for checking the incidence of child marriages, female foeticide, exploitation of women and children in various forms, and a large number of such other social atrocities.

 Misra had also been invited to participate in the South Asian Conference on the invitation of the UNICEF held at Kathmandu (Nepal) on the subject of "Ending Violence against the Women and Children".

 In 1998 she also represented India, as a guest speaker, in the Conference of the International Association of Women Judges held at Ottawa in Canada where a variety of issues relating to women and children in the world at large were the subject matter of discussion and deliberations.